Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Richa Sood has 18 years of experience in Fashion business, with core expertise in garment and print design.
 She has been consulting as a design head for Nirrammya, a leading brand in the middle east and worked intensively with; Tarun Tahiliani and Rohit Bal.
 Apart from ready-to-wear, couture and bridal collections,

-Smriti is an artist and design practitioner and works with sustainability.
-An alumna of National Institute of Design, NID Ahmedabad in Textiles, her work has helped her to travel and live with various communities across India to practise and hone craft and sustainability projects.
+Smriti is an artist and design practitioner who works on sustainability.
+An alumna of the National Institute of Design, NID Ahmedabad in Textiles, her work has helped her to travel and live with various communities across India to design craft and sustainability projects.

 The Denim Project: Exploring Denim as a versatile fabric in designing garments under the mentorship of Himanshu Shani, co-founder of Korra Jeans and 11.11/eleven eleven.